dkuodkuo/reading-tracker/README.md

 - I needed to read this to ground myself
 - Good structure to how a business should tackle the data problem
-- ETL Paradigms - likely want to stick with SQL-centric approach
+- Largely based on Airflow approach to ETL.
+Some cool patterns in part 3
-- TLDR: Way more time should be spent on learning data warehousing/engineering
+- Note to self, way more time should be spent on learning data warehousing/engineering

 ### [Statistics for people in a hurry](https://towardsdatascience.com/statistics-for-people-in-a-hurry-a9613c0ed0b) (Read 2018-12-05)